Queensland Rail: Incidents

+On 14 August 2025, A passenger train carrying about 300+ civilians collided with a stuck B-double truck at the Bonemill Road level crossing attempting to turn on to Beenleigh Road in Runcorn.

 Criticism and controversy

 Sunlander 14

 In December 2014, the Queensland Audit Office published a report about QR's Sunlander 14 project.
 The Sunlander 14 project had a scope to acquire a total of 25 carriages to replace The Sunlander passenger train with a new Diesel Tilt Train, purchase additional luxury cars, for the two existing Diesel Tilt Trains and refurbish their existing carriages.

 The project was initially costed at $195 million and allowed for the operation of five services a week.
 However, costs had risen by 2012, and the Queensland Auditor-General reported that the eventual cost would be from $358 to $404 million, because QR had failed to take into account the requirement for upgraded maintenance facilities, as well as en route provisioning.
 The Auditor-General also believed, due to issues with the business case that QR had overestimated how popular the new service would be, and had a mistaken belief that the 'luxury' component of the train would attract more high-paying customers.

 In 2013, the project was scaled back, with the train length being reduced to nine cars by removing the luxury sleepers and restaurant cars.
 That resulted in a revised project cost of $204 million.
 The Auditor-General's report in particular highlighted that due to the fixed-price construction contract the cost per train car increased and that opportunities were missed to pursue broader long distance train fleet renewal.